millerkc/template_integration_dynatrace/README.md

-# APM Agent Installation Template
+# Dynatrace OneAgent Installation Template
 Copyright IBM Corp.
-2018, 2018
+2018
 This code is released under the Apache 2.0 License.

 ## Description

-This template will install the IBM Application Performance Management Agent on a target host.
-The agents enabled is dependant on the apm_agents parameter, only those that are automatically configured will be configured.
-A seperate Integration Template must be called to configure specific agents such as was.
+This template will install Dynatrace OneAgent on a target host, and configure OneAgent for use with the Dynatrace service via the Internet.

+Integration with a local (on-premises) Dyntatrace server is not supported in this release.

 ## Integration Method